ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/Model.md

 ### Model.SetTransformationOnPart(part: Ansys.ACT.Interfaces.Geometry.IGeoPart, transformationMatrix: [Ansys.Mechanical.DataModel.Utilities.RigidBodyTransformationMatrix](../../../Mechanical/DataModel/Utilities/RigidBodyTransformationMatrix.md#ansys.mechanical.stubs.v241.Ansys.Mechanical.DataModel.Utilities.RigidBodyTransformationMatrix))

 Transform a part with given transformation.
 Only rigid body transformation is supported, i.e., no scaling will be performed.
-The validity of ‚ÄútransformationMatrix‚Äù will be checked against the constraints of rigid body transforms; an error will be emitted if the matrix is ill-formed.
+The validity of ìtransformationMatrixî will be checked against the constraints of rigid body transforms; an error will be emitted if the matrix is ill-formed.